 The smarter play is to skip the diagnosis and go straight to the treatment.
 UndetectedGPT takes your AI-assisted text and rewrites the statistical fingerprints that detectors measure (perplexity, burstiness, sentence-level variation) so the output reads as human-written to any detector.
 Not some detectors.
 All of them.

-At $19.99/month (Starter plan), UndetectedGPT actually bypasses all major detectors (96% rate) instead of just measuring the problem.
+At $19.99/month (Plus plan), UndetectedGPT actually bypasses all major detectors (96% rate) instead of just measuring the problem.
 There's a free tier so you can test the results yourself.
 If you've been using Sapling as a self-checking tool, UndetectedGPT is the upgrade that actually makes sense.

 Pros

-- 96% bypass rate across every major detector
+- 96.2% bypass rate across every major detector

 - Preserves original meaning, arguments, and evidence